 The Detention was an Illegal Seizure under the 4th Amendment

 When Law Enforcement pull you over, they have temporarily detained you under the 4th Amendment of the United States Constitution.
 In order for this detention to be considered "legal", the officer must have had at least reasonable suspicion, meaning at least some fact or information that suggests a law has or will be broken.
 Typically in a vehicle stop, the Officer claims to have seen a traffic violation including speeding, crossing lanes without turning signal, or an accident occurred.
-The Prosecutor has the burden of proving the Officer had reasonable suspicion.
+The DMV has the burden of proving the Officer had reasonable suspicion.
 An experienced attorney will request video and audio recordings from the arresting Officer to challenge the reason for the stop.

 The Arrest was made without Probable Cause